tudublinesports/Flare/README.md

 Flare is designed to be more-or-less static.

 The more commonly changing content (Such as Committe List, invite links, etc.) are available in `src/_data/site.yml`.

-## Adding Blogs
-For adding blog posts, go to 📚[tudublinesports/blog](https://github.com/tudublinesports/blog).
-When you add a new blog post, don't forget to update the Global Blog link in `src/_data/site.yml`!

 ## Adding / Modifying Images
 All images should be uploaded to `/src/site/assets/img` in the revelant section (Such as committee photos going to `/committee`).
 It is important that these are stored as WEBP for storage-size reasons.